-Columbus Southern Power Company and Ohio Power Company (collectively, "AEP Ohio" or "the Companies"), pursuant to Rule 4901-1-24(D) of the Ohio Administrative Code (O.A.C.), respectfully request that the Public Utilities Commission of Ohio (Commission) issue a protective order so that certain confidential information in the Direct Testimonies of FirstEnergy Solutions Corp. ("FES") witnesses Michael M. Schnitzer and Jonathan A. Lesser; Exelon Generation Company, LCC ("Exelon") witness Joseph Dominguez; and The Office of the Ohio Consumers' Counsel (OCC) witness Anthony J. Yankel is exempted from public disclosure as confidential, proprietary, competitively sensitive, and trade secret information.
-The reasons supporting this motion (and which also support the motions for protective order that FES, Exelon, and OCC filed on July 25, 2011) are provided in the attached memorandum in support.
+Columbus Southern Power Company and Ohio Power Company, pursuant to Rule 4901-1-24(D) of the Ohio Administrative Code (O.A.C.), respectfully request that the Public Utilities Commission of Ohio issue a protective order keeping confidential the portion of the Deposition of Laura J. Thomas, taken August 10, 2011, that is the subject of and was filed contemporaneously with FirstEnergy Solutions Corp.'s ("FES") August 29, 2011 motion for protective order.
+The reasons supporting this motion (and also supporting FES's motion) are provided in the attached memorandum in support.